Gowee/telegram-user-tracker/README.md

 ## Commands
 * `/track {TARGET_USER}`: Request to start tracking a user account.
 * `/ignore {TARGET_USER}`: Request to stop tracking a user account.
-* `/list_tracked`: Request to display a list of all users under trackings.
+* `/list_tracked`: Request to display a list of all users under tracking.
 * `/list_admins`: Request to display a list of admins.
 * `/elevate {TARGET_USER}`: Elevate an admin.
 * `/lift {TARGET_USER}`: Lift the privileges of a existing admin.